ghorwin/SIM-VICUS/data/tests/Shading/readme.md

 This model has the same controllers as `ControlledShading.nandrad`, yet with a reduction factor of 1.
 This means, there is no reduction effect.

+## PrecomputedShading.nandrad

+One window has a pre-computed shading applied.